-• Risk Appetite Matrix in respect of the organisation's accountability and weakness Corporate Objectives and associated Board Assurance assurance section below Framework and Corporate Risk Register.
-19. L A risk management training programme should be Accepted Improvement in See potential developed and delivered to underpin the publication of accountability and weakness the approved Risk Management Strategy and the assurance section below training should include risk appetite, risk assessment/evaluation and management of risk registers 20.
+Risk Appetite Matrix in respect of the organisation's accountability and weakness Corporate Objectives and associated Board Assurance assurance section below Framework and Corporate Risk Register.
+19. L A risk management training programme should be Accepted Improvement in See potential developed and delivered to underpin the publication of (3) accountability and weakness the approved Risk Management Strategy and the assurance section below training should include risk appetite, risk assessment/evaluation and management of risk registers 20.
 M-L The management of the Board Assurance Framework Accepted Improvement in See potential and Corporate Risk Register should be delegated to the accountability and weakness Executive Medical Director in line with the Risk assurance section below Management Strategy.
-21. M A standardised Directorate risk register template should Accepted Improvement in See potential be considered when Datix risk register module is accountability and weakness implemented. assurance section below Potential tential - Whilst these 5 recommendations reflect the elements necessary to implement the risk management strategy they do not consider Weakness risk management system and required supporting staff. - The review of the integrated governance framework (recommendation 12) would need to examine the linkages for operationally and corporately reporting assurance on risk. - The report does not reflect how the Board Assurance Framework and Corporate Risk Register integrate. - The housekeeping nature of recommendation 5 will require engagement across directorates for template design and system development, otherwise the opportunity for standardisation will not be realised. - Capacity and Demand Modelling for the Governance areas vs Manpower (any benchmark comparisons to other HSCs or NHSFTs) 4.0.
-Review Recommendations: Draft Improvement / Dependency / Pre- Priority Findings & Response Gap Identified Requisite Analysis / Management of Adverse Incidents including SAIs Opinion
+21. M A standardised Directorate risk register template should Accepted Improvement in See potential be considered when Datix risk register module is accountability and weakness implemented. assurance section below Potential - Whilst these 5 recommendations reflect the elements necessary to implement the risk management strategy they do not consider Weakness the pre-requisite resource aspects required to deliver upon them.
+The training cost, release of staff time, investment in Datix, as the risk management system and required supporting staff. - The review of the integrated governance framework (recommendation 12) would need to examine the linkages for operationally and corporately reporting assurance on risk. - The report does not reflect how the Board Assurance Framework and Corporate Risk Register integrate. - The housekeeping nature of recommendation 5 will require engagement across directorates for template design and system development, otherwise the opportunity for standardisation will not be realised.
+Capacity and Demand Modelling for the Governance a areas vs Manpower (a ny benchmark comp parisons to other HSCs or NHSFTs) 4.0.
+Review Recommendations: Draft Improvement / Dependency / Pre- Priority 4.0.
+Findings & Draft Response Improvement / Gap Identified Dependency / Pre- Requisite Priority Priority